commonpike/fairpost/README.md

 after the last post for that platform, or `now`, whichever is latest.

+As soon as at least one post is scheduled, the source is moved from the 'pending' to the 'active' stage.

 ### Publish
 ```
 fairpost.js publish-due-posts
 ```
 This will publish any scheduled posts that are past their due date.

+Once all posts are either published or canceled, the source is moved from the 'active' to the 'finished' stage.

 ## Other commands